slowernews/wisdom-tldr/README.md

 people will describe your strengths if you ask them why did you ask him for an interview. than work from there.

+> We value “T-shaped” people.
+That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T).
+This recipe is important for success at Valve.
+We often have to pass on people who are very strong generalists without expertise, or vice versa.
+An expert who is too narrow has difficulty collaborating.
+A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
+Where you choose to be deep should be an area of interest to you and which the market values.
 -->